pavithra0513/week7-project-report/README.md

 # Analysis
 # Model Performance Summary

-We compare the CRF-based model and the spaCy deep learning NER model based on classification performance on the test dataset.
+Based on classification performance on the test dataset, we contrast the spaCy deep learning NER model with the CRF-based model.

 | Metric                | CRF Model | spaCy NER Model |
 |-----------------------|-----------|----------------|